sophiepavia/-home-sophie-Desktop-sophiepavia.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-description: "Ph.D.
-Student at Vanderbilt University in computer science"
+description: "Sophie Pavia is a Ph.D.
+Student at Vanderbilt University in computer science performing research in AI for Social Good"
 excerpt: "About me"
 author_profile: true
 redirect_from: